george-language/glang/README.md

 <img src="resources/icons/george_language_icon.svg" width="125">

 # George Language
-George Language is a dynamically-typed, interpreted programming language where program syntax is represented as a dog doing day-to-day activities.
+George Language (GLang for short) is a dynamically-typed, interpreted programming language where program syntax is represented as a dog doing day-to-day activities.

 ```